petervandenabeele/ruby_peter_v/README.md

   The background of this is that in many cases, the developer knows there _should_ only be 1 element in the set.
-Using first is fine, but if inadvertently, more elements are present, the first will happily choose a random entry (certainly with ActiveRecord first) which is silent bug.
+Using first is fine, but if inadvertently more elements are present, the first will happily choose a random entry (certainly with ActiveRecord first) which is a silent bug.

 ## Contributing